-Uebelmannia is a truly unusual genus of cacti.
+Uebelmannia is an unusual genus of cacti.
 Three species from Brazil make up the genus.
 These plants feature globose to cylindrical stems with distinct ribs lined with spines.
-The epidermis of Uebelmannia has a granular texture to it and can be a bright green, waxy-gray or even dark purple in color.
-The spines typically stand in contrast in bright white, golden or black coloring with areoles forming a continuous line along the ribs.
+The epidermis of Uebelmannias has a granular texture to it and can be a bright green, waxy-gray, or even dark purple.
+The spines typically stand in contrast in bright white, golden, or black coloring, with areoles forming a continuous line along the ribs.
 These characters, while hard to describe, give the plants a most striking and unique appearance.
-The flowers, however, would not be considered anything special among the cactus family as they are small, little, yellow funnels which come out near the stem tip.
+The flowers, however, would not be considered anything special among the cactus family as they are small yellow funnels that come out near the stem tip.

-A low-pH soil is best and it absolutely must be well-aerated and drain well.
+A low-pH soil is best, and it absolutely must be well-aerated and drain well.
 Consider adding sand or grit to a potting mix for best results.
-Water regularly during the growing season from spring to summer, then water only lightly and occasionally in the winter.
+Water regularly during the growing season, spring to fall, then water only lightly and occasionally in the winter.
 Feed regularly during the growing season with a balanced fertilizer like a 20-20-20 mixed into their water and diluted to half-strength.

-Their roots need some space and really good drainage and keep an eye out for common pests that can damage them.
-Uebelmannias, however, are such rare and difficult plants that only those with lots of practice growing cacti will likely even have access to them.
-These will likely only be found in specialty shops, and their cultivation should be left to the experts, if you do cultivate one, though, they are among the most singular-looking of all cacti.
+Their roots need some space and really good drainage, and keep an eye out for common pests that can damage them.
+Uebelmannias are such rare and difficult to grow plants that only those with lots of practice growing cacti will likely even have access to them.
+These will probably only be found in specialty shops, and their cultivation should be left to the experts.

-If free-standing in their pots, Uebelmannias can be repotted at the beginning of each growing season by lifting the plant out as a whole and replacing in a larger container, making sure to spread the roots out in the new soil.
-Don't pack them in too tightly, as this can damage their root systems and make it hard to retain water.
+If free-standing in their pots, Uebelmannias can be repotted at the beginning of each growing season by lifting the plant out as a whole and replacing it in a larger container, making sure to spread the roots out in the new soil.
+Do not pack them in too tightly, as this can damage their root systems and make it hard to retain water.